-Article was revised and updated on March 11, 2024
+The article was revised and updated on August 2, 2024

-This guide outlines the different types of LIMS (or LIS).
-We’ll discuss the features of LIMS software and explain the differences between the various types.
+This guide outlines the different types and applications of LIMS (or LIS) software.
+We’ll discuss its features and explain its different uses.

 What are the different features of LIMS software?

-LIMS has a range of features that facilitate the storage, management, and access to a range of laboratory data.
+LIMS has a range of features that facilitate the storage, management, and access to laboratory data.
 These features can vary based on the type of LIMS software or industry.
 However, the best LIMS systems have the following features:

-• Request management.
-A LIMS allows laboratories to manage and track requests for various services.
+- Request management: A LIMS allows laboratories to manage, trace, and track requests for various samples and services in real-time.

-• Instrument integration.
-A good LIMS needs instrument integration features.
-These ensure that data can be transferred quickly and efficiently between instruments and systems.
+- Instrument integration: A good LIMS needs instrument integration features.
+These ensure data can be transferred quickly and efficiently between instruments and systems.

 On-Premise LIMS